1millionwomentotech/github-slideshow/_posts/0000-01-03-anasustic-1mwtt.md

 layout: slide
 title: "Welcome to our fourth slide!"
 ---
-> "“Be yourself; everyone else is already taken.” ― Oscar Wilde
+> “Be yourself; everyone else is already taken.” ― Oscar Wilde

 Use the left arrow to go back!